emumba-com/live_twitter_sentiment_analysis/README.md

-# Twitter sentiment analysis in real-time
+# Scalable architecture for real-time Twitter sentiment analysis
 This project implements a scalable architecture to monitor and visualize sentiment against a twitter hashtag in real-time.
 It streams live tweets from Twitter against a hashtag, performs sentiment analysis on each tweet, and calculates the rolling mean of sentiments.
 This sentiment mean is continously sent to connected browser clients and displayed in a sparkline graph.

 ### System design